Problem · Pre-acquisition

 Frequently asked.

 Usually no. The acquirer is in the room because the home market thesis works.
-Delaying the deal exposes the firm to market timing and a competing target.
+Delaying the deal exposes the company to market timing and a competing target.
 A faster fix is to put a written US-entry spec in the data room.

 What this work does not include.